 What is the impact if this change is made?

-The expectation of both changes is that there will be a reduction in the locational element of the TNUoS tariff although some may reduce less than others and the solution would better reflect the marginal cost of investment on the NETS.
+The expectation of both changes is that they would better reflect the marginal cost of investment on the NETS.
 There will however be additional data and process requirements on Transmission Owners and Offshore Transmission Owners.

 Interactions